18 MAR, 2019

 Seated on the chairs that were donated through the Daan Utsav event, Mr Maninder Singh, director of The Little Hands school walked us through the inception, ideology and vision of the School.

 We were introduced to the teachers, residing in the same basti, these are educated erstwhile homemakers, now trained to teach primary school children in an English curriculum.

 The kids presented us with hugs and beautiful paintings as a parting gift.
 You will find them placed around the office .

 “The author of this blog is an employee of our organization.
-We are a cxLoyalty company, building products and solutions that, empower some of the world’s leading customer engagement and loyalty programs.”
+We are a cxLoyalty technology Platform, building products and solutions that, empower some of the world’s leading customer engagement and loyalty programs.”